What Is an MPhil?

 Besides suitable qualifications, most MPhils also require a research proposal with your application.
-This is to show you understand the field and have thought about the aims and expected outcomes of your research project.
+This is to show your potential supervisor that you understand the field and have thought about the aims and expected outcomes of your research project.

 If you are an international student and from a country whose primary language isn’t English, you’re likely to need to sit an English language proficiency test.

 You will need to check the requirements for each project you are interested in as the requirements will differ for each university.
 However, as a guide, the typical requirement for MPhils is a minimum overall IELTS score of 6.5 with at least 6.0 in each category.

 Remember that although IELTS is the most common English language test, it is only one of several which are accepted by UK universities.